 The 5th day is Bhai Dooj/Bhaiya Dooj

-This year Dhanteras or Dhana Trayodashi is being celebrated on November 2nd 2021.
-Naraka Chaturdashi and Lakshmi Pooja are being celebrated on the same day which is November 4th 2021.
-Bali Pratipada/Annakut/Govardhan pooja falls on November 5th 2021.
-And Bhai Dooj is on 6th of November 2021.
+This year Dhanteras or Dhana Trayodashi is being celebrated on October 22nd 2022.
+Naraka Chaturdashi and Lakshmi Pooja are being celebrated on the same day which is October 24th 2022.
+Bali Pratipada/Annakut/Govardhan pooja falls on October 26th 2022.
+And Bhai Dooj is on the 26th of October.

 The 3-4 Days Diwali Celebration (Especially in South India)